-For the year ended October 31, 2016 As of February 17, 2017
+For the period ended January 31, 2017 As of March 30, 2017

 INTRODUCTION

 Bitterroot Resources Ltd. is a mineral resource company engaged directly and indirectly through its wholly-owned subsidiaries, (collectively referred to herein as "the Company" or "Bitterroot"), in the acquisition and exploration of mineral properties.
 In the Upper Peninsula of Michigan, Bitterroot's wholly-owned subsidiary Trans Superior Resources, Inc. ("Trans Superior") owns recorded mineral title interests covering approximately 360 square miles.
 In September 2015, Bitterroot entered into a strategic relationship with Altius Minerals Corporation ("Altius") whereby Altius has earned an initial 50.1% interest in Bitterroot's wholly-owned mineral rights and has an option to earn up to an 80% interest in these mineral rights.
 Details of the transaction are provided in the Summary of Activities section of this MD&A. Trans Superior also leases the 40 acre, privately-owned LM property in the Upper Peninsula.
 In southern British Columbia, the Company owns a 100 percent interest in the North Brenda (Au/Cu/Mo) claims.